 Before initiating a research project, investigators must receive appropriate education on the protection of human subjects.
 All investigators who will be involved in the proposed project must complete the NIH-sponsored "Protecting Human Research Participants" training course, available free online at the National Institute of Health website.
 The course takes approximately 2 hours to complete.

-The site's "completion certificate", printable upon completion of the course, is acceptable as documentation of training.
-Every investigator who will be involved in the project must submit a copy of their completion certificate as part of a complete application.
+The site's "completion certificate", printable (literal and digital) upon completion of the course, is acceptable as documentation of training.
+Every investigator who will be involved in the project (a) must be listed on the application and (b) must submit a copy of their completion certificate as part of a complete application.

 The first step in the application process is the compilation of an application packet, the contents of which will vary according to the proposed project.
 All application packets should include a completed Application for IRB Review of Human Subjects Research as well as ethics training course "completion certificates" for all investigators involved in the project.
 Listed below are additional forms and supporting documentation that should be included when appropriate:

 The principal investigator is responsible for completing all applicable forms as well as securing appropriate signatures.
 Proposals that are incomplete or unclear will be returned to the investigator for completion or clarification, thus delaying the review and approval process.

 Carroll College IRB application forms are designed to be downloaded from the Carroll College website and completed electronically.
 These forms are not designed to be printed and then completed manually, as they do not provide sufficient space for all responses.
 Blank or partially-completed forms may be saved on your computer to complete at a later date.
 Once completed, forms must be printed out by the applicant so that appropriate signatures can be obtained prior to submission.
 See below for submission instructions.
 Questions about application forms should be directed to the IRB Chair, Dr. Alan Hansen at firstname.lastname@example.org or 406.447.5401.